 A marriage is based on the concept of giving and taking.
 Your prenup agreement should reflect the fact that you are entering into a union.
 Do not address every possible issue — only those that are most necessary.
 If you attempt to include any frivolous, controlling, or absurd clauses in your prenup agreement, it is possible that a judge will consider it invalid later.

 Some things that cannot be included in a prenup agreement in the State of California include anything related to child support, child custody, alimony, illegal acts, non-financial requirements (such as a spouse must maintain a certain weight, etc.), relationship terms (such as date night every week), or any unfair or deceptive clauses.

 Follow the Legal Requirements

 The State of California clearly states that a prenup agreement must have been entered into voluntarily by both parties and the agreement must be reasonable.
 California’s Uniform Premarital Agreement Act (UPAA) also indicates that a valid prenup agreement must be written, lawful, have signatures from both parties, be signed voluntarily, have a signature from a notary, and each party must have at least seven days to seek independent legal counsel before being required to sign.

 If you truly want to bulletproof your prenup agreement, you should visit with an experienced attorney.
 If you are considering a prenup agreement, you should take the steps necessary to make sure it is legally valid and enforceable.

 Protecting your assets and legal rights in a prenup agreement can be complex and challenging.
-Contact the Law Offices of Dorie A. Rogers at 714-500-8428 or online today for a free consultation and to help you with your prenuptial agreement today.
+Contact the Law Offices of Dorie A. Rogers at 714-500-8428 or online today for a consultation and to help you with your prenuptial agreement today.